15 Sourdough Discard Desserts

 A collage of sourdough discard desserts, including cinnamon rolls, brownies, cobbler, and a skillet cookie.
 Text overlay says, "15 Sourdough Discard Desserts"

-It always starts with making sourdough bread.
+It always starts with making beginner’s no-knead sourdough bread.
 Then, the next thing you know, you are neck-deep in jars of sourdough starter.

 When I first started making sourdough, I had so much starter on hand that I had no idea what to do with it.